Shu-Sin: Reign

 Following an open revolt of his Amorite subjects, he directed the construction of a fortified wall between the Euphrates and the Tigris rivers in his fourth year, intending it to hold off any further Amorite attacks.
 He was succeeded by his son Ibbi-Sin.

-An erotic poem addressed to Shu-Sin by a female speaker is preserved in a cuneiform tablet.
+An erotic poem addressed to Shu-Sin by a female speaker is preserved in a cuneiform tablet called Istanbul 2461.
 The poem's speaker expresses her strong desires and longings for the king.

+An inscription states that he gave his daughter in marriage to the ruler of Šimānum "His daughter was given as a bride to Simanum.
+Simanum, Habura, and the surrounding districts rebelled against the king, they chased his daughter away from her residence."
+Shu-Sin subsequently conquered Šimānum and restored his daughter there.

 Year names of Shu-sin

 The year names for the reign of Shu-sin are all known and give an information about the events of his reign.
 The most important ones are: